analytiq-hub/sigagent.github.io/_posts/2022-04-16-geneaolgy-of-data.md

 - We are working with a distributed system.
 Data may be stored in a distributed fashion.
 - The size of data is in hundreds of terabytes.
 - Data is accessed by several consumers during developend lifecycle, for various purposes:
+  - Configuration
+  - Message passing
-  - Data creation and ingestion
+  - Data ingestion
-  - Analysis
+  - Data analysis
   - Machine learning model training
   - Simulation